New Brunswick

 Afternoon:

-Arrive independently in Moncton and check in to your centrally located hotel.
-Settle in and enjoy some free time to explore the charming provincial capital before gathering with your fellow participants.
-After checking in and receiving your room assignment, please join us at the Road Scholar table in the hotel lobby to register with the program staff, receive any updated information, and confirm the time and location of the orientation session.
+5:00 p.m.: After checking in and receiving your room assignment, please join us at the Road Scholar table in the hotel lobby to meet with program staff, receive any updated information, and confirm the time and location of the orientation session.
 If you arrive later in the day, please locate your Group Leader and let them know you have arrived.

 Dinner: